Pan Am Flight 103: Memorials and tributes

 There are several private and public memorials to the PA103 victims.
-Dark Elergy is the work of sculptor Suse Lowenstein of Long Island, whose son Alexander, then 21, was a passenger on the flight.
+Dark Elegy is the work of sculptor Suse Lowenstein of Long Island, whose son Alexander, then 21, was a passenger on the flight.
 The work consists of 43 nude statues of the wives and mothers who lost a husband or a child.
 Inside each sculpture there is a personal memento of the victim.

 United States

 Syracuse University's memorial in Syracuse, New York.

-On 3 November 1995, then-U.S. President Bill Clinton dedicated a Memorial Cairn to the victims at Arlington National Cemetery, and there are similar memorials at Syracuse University; Dryfesdale Cemetery, near Lockerbie; and in Sherwood Crescent, Lockerbie.
+On 3 November 1995, then–US President Bill Clinton dedicated a Memorial Cairn to the victims at Arlington National Cemetery, and there are similar memorials at Syracuse University; Dryfesdale Cemetery, near Lockerbie; and in Sherwood Crescent, Lockerbie.

 Syracuse University holds a memorial week every year called "Remembrance Week" to commemorate its 35 lost students.
 Every 21 December, a service is held in the university's chapel at 14:03 (19:03 UTC), marking the moment the bomb on board the aircraft was detonated.
 The university also awards university tuition fees to two students from Lockerbie Academy each year, in the form of its Lockerbie scholarship.
 In addition, the university annually awards 35 scholarships to seniors to honor each of the 35 students killed.
 The "Remembrance Scholarships" are among the highest honors a Syracuse undergraduate can receive.
 SUNY Oswego also gives out scholarships in memorial of Colleen Brunner to a student who is studying abroad.
 A memorial plaque and garden in memory of its two students lost in the bombing is set in the University of Rochester's Eastman Quadrangle.